quchen/amoeba/README.md

         Name | Meaning
 -----------: | -----------------------------------------------------------------
           _* | Accessor functions that don't do any computation otherwise.
+When dependencies permit, the lenses generated from these are used.
           *H | Handler.
 Signals or commands are delegated to these for processing.
          BSS | Bootstrap server
          DSN | Downstream node, i.e. a neighbouring node the current sends commands do.
 (S, T, U in the picture above.)